adamovic6666/adamovic6666/README.md

 # Welcome to My GitHub!

 👋 Hi there!
-I’m a passionate Frontend Developer with 3.5 years of experience in creating engaging web applications.
+I’m a passionate Frontend Developer with around 4 years of experience in creating engaging web applications.
 My toolkit includes:

 - **React** & **Next.js** for building dynamic, high-performance user interfaces.
 - **Strapi** & **Drupal** for powerful content management solutions.